 The Leave of Absence will be considered only in case of student’s own sickness, sickness of parents, death of parents, own marriage, brother’s / sister’s marriage, etc., supported by valid evidence, documentary or otherwise.

-Such debarred student can register in that subject(s) by paying an amount of ₹ 5000/- per subject as Registration Fee.
+The debarred students who have less than 50% attendance in course(s) can register in that subject(s) by paying an amount of ₹ 5000/- per subject as Registration Fee.
 The registration fee includes one time tutorial and examination fee.
 On successful completion of examination, the student will be allowed to complete the course.